 Both tears and giggles provide a natural emotional and biological reset.
 They release chemicals in the brain and body that do good things for us!

 On the days when it’s too much, go to a private area and let yourself cry.
 Release it all.
 Experts suggest, don’t let your child see you cry if at all possible.
 You don’t want to increase their anxiety.
-3 places I have found to cry in privacy are my morning walk, the shower, and the bathroom.
+3 places I have found three places to cry in privacy: my morning walk, the shower, and the bathroom.